 “Are you taking your vitamin D”?

-This is one of the most frequent questions I have heard during the Danish winter.
+This is one of the most frequent questions I heard during my first Danish winter.

 Moreover, I always prefer following a healthy diet, rich in fruit, fish and vegetables, where I get my vitamin supply through my diet.